Embarcadero/octoid/ReadMe.md

 --out <out> - (optional) directory where the output .pas files should be placed (default is current directory)

---out <typemap> - (optional) typemap containing equals separated values (can override existing mappings)
+--typemap <typemap> - (optional) typemap containing equals separated values (can override existing mappings)

 Extras: additional options to be passed to libClang